 Quang Ngoc Thang has worked in both the private and public sectors in Vietnam, focusing on economic policy initiatives for the Vietnam Chamber of Commerce and Industry.
 He also recently interned at a nongovernmental organization that provides legal advocacy and empowerment for communities affected by economic investment and corruptions.
 He holds a bachelor’s degree in economic law from Hanoi Law University in Hanoi, and speaks Vietnamese and French.
-Ngoc is the recipient of a McKenna Center Fellowship.
+As a master of global affairs student, Ngoc was the recipient of a McKenna Center Fellowship.